bmtron3030/AlpacaShephard/README.md

 1. Make sure that the latest version of Python is installed on your system
 2. Download all of the required depndencies (_alpaca-trade-api_ and _alpaca-py_)
-3. Download the _AlpacaShephard.py_ file
-4. Save it to any desired directory
+3. Download the _AlpacaShephard.py_ file to any local directory

 **Examples**